US Visa for Nigerians: The 2026 Restrictions Explained

 Can I still apply?

-Technically, the portals remain open to take your fees.
-However, TravelReady strongly advises against applying for a B1/B2 visa at this time unless you have a documented life-or-death emergency.
-The risk of rejection (and permanent record of denial) is near 100%.
+The application portals remain open.
+However, TravelReady strongly advises against applying for a B1/B2 visa at this time unless you have a documented emergency.
+Denials are recorded on your immigration file and can make future applications harder, even after restrictions are lifted.

 Strategic Advice for 2026